 Many online businesses receive up to 30% of their sales just from their email newsletter.
 It is that powerful.

 Email is a timeless way of communication.
 Social platforms like Facebook or Twitter might lose popularity in the future.
 If you only build up your following on social media, it could be a dangerous move.
-Just look what happened to MySpace.
+Just look at what happened to MySpace.

 Newsletters should only be 20% - 30% sales and more focused on great information and tips around hair extensions.

-You can also connect your website to your email service provider to create automated rules that will run based on a web visitors actions.
+You can also connect your website to your email service provider to create automated rules that will run based on web visitors actions.
 Mailchimp correctly integrated with your website becomes a powerful combination.

 Email is not dead and should be a top priority in your hair extension marketing plan.

-12: Contribute in Hair Forums
+12: Contribute to Hair Forums

 Hair extension forums you want to check out: